kati-herrera/redoc-goboard/README.md

 ```
 npm run docs:build
 ```
-The build will generate a index.html file in the project root.
+The build will generate an index.html file in the project root.